wevm/viem/site/pages/docs/accounts/smart/solady.md

 # Solady

-The Solady Implementation is a simple Smart Account Implementation that references [Solady's `ERC4337.sol`](https://github.com/Vectorized/solady/blob/main/src/accounts/ERC4337.sol) Smart Account contract.
+The `solady` Implementation is a simple Smart Account Implementation that references [Solady's `ERC4337.sol`](https://github.com/Vectorized/solady/blob/main/src/accounts/ERC4337.sol) Smart Account contract.

 :::warning
 This implementation is unaudited.
-It is intended to be used for testing purposes or as a reference to implement a [Custom Implementation](/docs/accounts/implementations/custom).
+It is intended to be used for testing purposes or as a reference to implement a [Custom Implementation](/docs/accounts/smart/custom).
 :::

 ## Usage